single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### b) Set up the NavBar lifecycles

 In `navbar.app.js` add the following application lifecycles.
-Although we could do the same thing we did back in [Step Four](starting-from-scratch.md#b-application-lifecycles), for this application we are going to demonstrate how you can export it as an object with lifecycle methods include, then using the code split promise we can get the object on the import (as we showed in the previous step).
+Although we could do the same thing we did back in [Step 4.b](starting-from-scratch.md#b-application-lifecycles), for this application we are going to demonstrate how you can export an object which contains the required lifecycle methods thanks to `single-spa-react`.
+Then we can use code splitting to resolve the promise and get the object on the import (as we showed in the [previous step](starting-from-scratch.md#a-register-the-application)).

 ```js
 // src/navBar/navBar.app.js